This accessibility statement applies to Betsi Cadwaladr University Health Board’s website.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018.

 We consider it a disproportionate burden to fix Board and Committee Papers, Health Board policies and procedure documentation or statutory documentation such as Annual Reports created and uploaded between the 23rd of September to the 23rd of December 2020.
 This is due to the volume of content and text within numerous documents that would need to be fixed.
 A contact email address will be provided on every relevant webpage for those that require this information in an accessible format.
 We are in the process of planning to upload documents of this nature in an accessible format by the first quarter of 2020/2021 when new software is in place.

 We occasionally publish PDFs which contain ‘transcripts//scanned manuscripts or handwritten notes’ for example in FOI requests - these are outside of scope and will not be fixed.

 We do not plan to add captions to live audio or video streams because live video is exempt from meeting the accessibility regulations.
 However, we will always provide the option to switch on subtitles (embedding videos from Youtube plug-in) of pre-recorded videos produced.

-We plan to review the format of all webpages and content by December 2020 to ensure that the layouts of all webpages are accessible
+We plan to review the format of all webpages and content by September 2023 to ensure that the content on all webpages where possible is accessible

-This statement was prepared in August 2020.
-It will be reviewed and updated in January 2021.
+This statement was updated on 08 November 2022.
+It will be reviewed and updated in April 2023.